Joy of decluttering: know it? Some do, some don’t. I love clearing away clutter: it’s one of my favourite diversions.

 I’d kept at least a dozen desk diaries, and why?

-- I thought they were documents that an auditor might request, should I be so unlucky as to attract the attention of the IRD.
+- I thought they were documents that an auditor might request, should I attract the attention of the IRD.
 If so, too bad.

 - Maybe I thought they might be of mild historical interest — to whom, for goodness sake?
 How ludicrous.